-Our Policy on Global Human Rights was revised in 2023 and reflects updated international standards and is regularly reviewed by our Board of Directors.
+Our Policy on Global Human Rights is regularly revised, reflects updated international standards and is reviewed by our Board of Directors.
 It sets forth our values, requirements and practices regarding global human rights including those relating to child labor, forced labor, human trafficking, and modern slavery.
 This Policy applies to the Company globally, including all of our subsidiaries.
 All Company directors, officers and employees and other personnel working on our behalf are subject to this Policy.
 Our suppliers, contractors and other business partners with whom we do business are expected to adhere to our standards, including, but not limited to, those relating to human rights and fair labor practices.